Announcing an update to IAM role trust policy behavior

 How might this change impact me?

 As previously noted, most customers will not be impacted by the change at all.
-For those customers who do use the prior implicit trust grant behavior, AWS will work with you to eliminate your usage prior to June 30, 2023.
+For those customers who do use the prior implicit trust grant behavior, AWS will work with you to eliminate your usage.
+Starting June 30, 2023, we will begin to automatically remove roles from the allow list based on observed role assumption behavior.
 Here are more details for the two cases of customers who have not used the behavior, and those who have.

 If you haven’t used the implicit trust behavior since June 30, 2022